Japanese salad rolls

 This Japanese recipe will introduce you to some ingredients that you may have not come across before.
 Some can be found in large supermarkets (in the UK) but you are better off looking in your nearest Japanese or Chinese supermarket.

 You don't have to use these vegetables.
 To posh it up use asparagus, artichokes...etc.
 Serve it as a light starter or as a main course with some rice sushi as part of a Japanese platter.
-See "vegetable Nirvana" - my ebook for more Japanese ideas.
+See "vegetable Nirvana" for more Japanese ideas.

 Preparation of the vegetables

 6 red peppers

 500g (1lb) spinach